MikaelGRA/InfluxDB.Client/README.md

 The library exposes all HTTP operations on InfluxDB (1.0+) and can be used for reading/writing data to/from in two primary ways:
  * Using your own POCO classes.
  * Using dynamic classes.

+A simple example of how to use the library is available [here](https://github.com/MikaelGRA/InfluxDB.Client/blob/master/samples/Vibrant.InfluxDB.Client.SimpleSample/Program.cs).

 ### Using your own POCO classes